-As always, I hope you enjoy today’s holidays and observances, a music link to R. Kelley, factoids of interest for this day in history, a relevant quote from Gaylord Nelson, hoping that truckloads of hoggin will be seen on the highways heading for use if Congress approves a needed infrastructure bill, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to the Righteous Brothers, factoids of interest for this day in history, the fact that you can change channels and avoid magpiety and a relevant quote by Chritine Lagarde on the Paris Agreement and how to implement it, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-d.
-1977 optical fiber was used to carry telephone messages for the first time.
+c.
+1977 optical fiber is used for the first time to carry telephone traffic..

-Reflections on Earth Day: “The wealth of the nation is its air, water, soil, forests, minerals, rivers, lakes, oceans, scenic beauty, wildlife habitats and biodiversity… that’s all there is.
-That’s the whole economy.
-That’s where all the economic activity and jobs come from.
-These biological systems are the sustaining wealth of the world.”Gaylord Nelson, founder of Earth Day and former Senator and governor of Wisconsin.
+Reflections on the Paris Agreement and how best to implement it: “Governments must now put words into actions, in particular by implementing policies that make effective progress on the mitigation pledges they have made.
+That is why my key message is to price carbon right and to do it now.”
+Christine Lagarde, managing director of the International Monetary Fund.
 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.